Ikromjon1998/welcome-young-developers/docs/Session-8.md

 ### **Why Semantic HTML Matters**

-1. **Accessibility:** Semantic elements provide context to screen readers used by people with disabilities, helping them understand the content better.
-2. **SEO:** Search engines like Google use semantic HTML to understand the structure and content of your webpage, which can improve your search rankings.
+1. **SEO:** Search engines like Google use semantic HTML to understand the structure and content of your webpage, which can improve your search rankings.
-3. **Maintainability:** Semantic HTML makes your code easier to read and maintain, as it clearly describes the content and its role.
+2. **Maintainability:** Semantic HTML makes your code easier to read and maintain, as it clearly describes the content and its role.

 ### **Common Semantic HTML Elements**